 What is Rapini?

 For those of you who don’t know what rapini are or what it looks like, it’s a type of Italian broccoli.
-It’s more leafy and with a little sharpness in its flavor than it’s American/British cousin.
+It’s more leafy and with a little sharpness in its flavor than American/British broccoli.
 Also sometimes referred to as “rabe” (pronounced “rah-beh”) or “broccoli raab”, it is a green cruciferous vegetable.
 Rapini have small heads of florets, similar to broccolini, but with many more leaves (all the parts are edible).

 I absolutely LOVE these greens!
 I would call it the “adult” version of standard broccoli–although, as you will learn below, I gave it to my children while they were still babies.